vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Believers_</sub><br>
+<sub>_Hud_</sub><br>
-**Surah Al-Mu'minun** (23: 21)
+**Surah Hud** (11: 46)

-> And there is certainly a lesson for you in cattle, from whose bellies We give you ˹milk˺ to drink, and in them are many other benefits for you, and from them you may eat.
+> Allah replied, “O Noah!
+He is certainly not of your family—he was entirely of unrighteous conduct.
+So do not ask Me about what you have no knowledge of!
+I warn you so you do not fall into ignorance.”

-— Dhu al-Hijjah 9, 1445H
+— Dhu al-Hijjah 10, 1445H
 <!-- AYAHADAY:END -->

 <br>